 An impairment loss is reversed if there is an indication that there has been a change in the estimates used to determine the recoverable amount.
 An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortization, if no impairment loss had been recognized.
 During the period, the Company discontinued its solar operations.
-In 2012, the Company recorded an impairment loss on long-lived assets related to the solar operations of \$494,465.
-There were no impairments during the nine months ended September 30, 2011.
+The Company recorded an impairment loss on Long-lived assets related to the solar operations of \$494,465.
+There were no impairments during the six months ended June 30, 2011.